learn-co-curriculum/phrg-cli-scraping-gem-project/README.md

 3. Create a README.md with a short description and installation instructions.

-4. Add the [requirements.md](https://github.com/learn-co-curriculum/phrg-cli-scraping-gem-project/blob/master/requirements.md) to your project and address each requirement.
-Check each box (replace the space between the square braces with an x) and feel free to write under each item on how you've met that requirement.

-**While you will be writing code to scrape data from a website, what we are looking for is your capacity to effectively write good object oriented Ruby (objects, not hashes, separation of concerns, etc.)**
+4. Add the [requirements.md](https://github.com/learn-co-curriculum/phrg-cli-scraping-gem-project/blob/master/requirements.md) file to your project.
+Address all items by describing how you have met that requirement under each line and by checking each box. **USE CORRECT TECHNICAL VOCABULARY**

 ## Project Review:

 Your project review will be with a Nitro System Architect.
-If necessary, after your review, be prepared to extend the application with a new feature and submit an improved version.
+If necessary, after the review, you may need to extend the application and submit an improved version.

+Project reviews are focused on preparing you for speaking technically with other Power developers.
+Treat Project Reviews as if they were technical interviews, in both attitude and technical presentation.
+The only way to get better at using new vocabulary is practicing.
+Practice presenting your application before the review.

 ### Be Prepared to:

-1. Walk through your requirements.md and comment how you have fulfilled each criteria.
+1. Walk through your requirements.md and comment how you have fulfilled each of the criteria.
 1. Explain your code from execution point to exit point.
-1. Walk through your CLI tool.
-Be able to demonstrate multiple successful workflows and what happens when you enter invalid input.
+1. Demonstrate multiple successful workflows and what happens when you enter invalid input.
 1. Refactor your code.

-### What to expect in your Project Review

-Project reviews are focused on preparing you for speaking technically with other Power developers.
-Treat Project Reviews as if they were technical interviews, in both attitude and technical presentation.
-The only way to get better at using new vocabulary is practicing.
-Practice presenting your application to a peer before the review.
+### Final advice:

 - If you make a mistake, correct yourself.
 We all make mistakes.
-- Use the best technical vocabulary you can.
-We will help you with the words you cannot remember, or if you are unsure about how something is pronounced.
-- Think on your feet.
-You are being asked to expand on concepts you have implemented and you should push yourself to the edge of your knowledge.
-- Be proud of your project and your code, and show confidence in it.
 - Be open to feedback.
 - Ask questions!
 Curiosity and willingness to learn are hugely valued in our industry.

+---

+## Example Domains

+- Movies opening soon - Enter your zip code and receive a list of movies and their details.
+- Libraries near you -  Enter your zip code and receive a list of libraries and their details.
+- Programming meetups near you, list details.
+- News reader - List articles, read article.

+## Link example repo here that was a project made by a PCA graduate.

 ## Resources